Part 3F: Photometry

-We start with a definition and a review:
+We will start this part with a definition and a review.

 a) The CCD camera has a grid of light sensitive elements called pixels.